 - Pack up your campsite in reverse order to setting it up by reversing your car to the edge of the shelter, packing up everything in your campsite except your tent or shelter, loading the car and then finally packing up and loading your tent / shelter.

-Reduce tent condensation
+How to reduce tent condensation

-Condensation can often form on the inside of tents as a result of moisture contained in the air collecting on the walls and ceiling.
+One of the more important tips for tent camping relates to how you deal with condensation.
+This can often form on the inside of tents as a result of moisture contained in the air collecting on the walls and ceiling.
 You might not notice it on warm nights, but once the temperatures drop and you experience much cooler outside temperatures, condensation can be a problem.

 You can read more about reducing condensation in your tent here, but in summary: